Trauma, the Nervous System & Family Constellations

 A Grounded Perspective

-Trauma is complex and influenced by biological, psychological, social, relational, and systemic factors.
+Trauma is complex and influenced by many biological, psychological, relational, environmental, and social factors.

-Family Constellations offers another lens for understanding how unresolved experiences, interrupted connection, unconscious loyalty, and family dynamics may continue affecting the nervous system across generations.
+Family Constellations offers another lens for understanding how unresolved trauma, interrupted connection, unconscious loyalty, emotional entanglement, and family dynamics may continue affecting emotional life and nervous system regulation across generations.

-This perspective does not replace trauma therapy, medical care, or psychological treatment.
+This perspective does not replace trauma therapy, medical care, psychiatric treatment, or psychological support.

 Explore Further